t-brandt/orvara/README.rst

 maxjitter = 1e3

-minjitter and maxjitter are the lower and upper bounds respectively for the Uniform prior.
+minjitter and maxjitter are the lower and upper bounds respectively for the log-uniform prior.
 E.g.
-If you wanted to set a Uniform prior on jitter between 1 and 300 meters/second (and zero outside that prior), you would set minjitter = 1 and maxjitter = 300.
+If you wanted to set a log-uniform prior on jitter between 1 and 300 meters/second (and zero outside that prior), you would set minjitter = 1 and maxjitter = 300.

 mpri is the mean of the gaussian prior on the primary mass. mpri_sig is the standard deviation of that distribution.
 E.g. for a gaussian prior on the primary mass of 1 solar mass and 0.1 solar mass deviation, you would set mpri = 1 and mpri_sig = 0.1.

-Leaving mpri_sig = inf will turn off the prior.
+Leaving mpri_sig = inf will turn off the prior and default to a 1/m prior.

 Usage
 -----